-A cycling tour for nature lovers and culture enthusiasts.
+A cycle tour for nature lovers and culture vultures

 Our tip: Please make sure to check your train connection and the expected capacity before you start your journey.

-There are 835 bicycle parking spaces in the immediate vicinity of the station.
+There are 835 bicycle parking spaces in the immediate vicinity of the railway station.

 Bahnhofsplatz 9